yrc42/Winter2019_notes/psych/Group based Evil.md

 #### Examples
 * major automakers
-* CDN greenhouse gas emitter - "it's unfair! we the people know climate change isn't real"
+* **CDN greenhouse gas emitter - populist** "it's unfair! we the people know climate change isn't real"
-* French alcohol/tobacco producers - "we are encouraging responsible use, we are so regulated we can't be unethical", moral microcosm and legality
+* **French alcohol/tobacco producers** - "we are encouraging responsible use, we are so regulated we can't be unethical", **moral microcosm and legality**
 * "War for survival"

 ## Group setting #2: Genocide